 Croatia is packed with sights to see and experiences to be had, but if you’re a wine lover (as I am), you’re in for a serious treat.
 The country is full of wineries, but there are only a few in the Zadar Region.
 There are two wineries in Zadar which stand out far above the rest for me.

-Let’s explore these two wineries, and get your taste buds tingling at the great wine you can enjoy here.
+Let’s explore these three wineries and get your taste buds tingling at the great wine you can enjoy here.

 While MasVin might not have the history of Kraljevski (see below), it still has an impressive story behind it, as well as some award-winning wines to try.
-MasVin is dedicated to producing locally grown produce, such as olive oil, figs, and wine, in order to restore the economy of the local area, following the homeland war.
+MasVin is dedicated to producing locally grown produce, such as olive oil, figs, and wine, to restore the local area’s economy following the homeland war.

 In addition to olive oil and figs, you can also try and buy several types of wine.